 I’m leaving out the detailed table of which antivirus detects which version of hidden tear.
-But as you can see, simply stripping out the name of the malicious executable (Version B) tempts as much as 19 more antiviruses to go “ah, carry on, sorry I disturbed you”.
+But as you can see, simply stripping out the name of the malicious executable (Version B) tempts as much as 19 more antivirus systems to go “ah, carry on, sorry I disturbed you”.
 And as I clearly want to state here, even a 99.99% overall detection rate of a certain malware or a 99.99% detection rate of a certain antivirus over all kinds of malware isn’t enough.
-If that 0.01% ransomware hits you, id you don’t have a backup, your data is lost.
+If that 0.01% ransomware hits you, if you don’t have a backup, your data is lost.

 To confirm that the results are valid and not based on some strange configuration at VirusTotal, I installed an antivirus myself and let my modified version of hidden tear do its work (in a VM, of course!).
 With a small shell script I created 1000 files with random names and content.

-As you can see in the above picture, my version of hidden tear encrypted all 1000 files while Avira still claims the system is still “safe”.
+As you can see in the above picture, my version of hidden tear encrypted all 1000 files while Avira still claims the system is “safe”.

 In 2016, Nolen Scaife, Henry Carter, Patrick Traynor and Kevin R.B.
 Butler published a paper that could finally help to fight back ransomware attacks.
 Their tool CryptoDrop doesn’t examine the malicious executable itself like antivirus software does.
 CryptoDrop looks at the actions executables perform on files.
 They identified three main factors for a working ransomware on the system:

 Because strong encryption is designed to leave no hint about the original plain text and to hold only a minimum amount of entropy, the above factors are quite a strong hint that ransomware is encrypting some files.
 However, a bunch of other metrics is used to be sure: Mass deletion of files or reading an unusual big variety of different file types can also be a signal for unwanted behavior.